-Nadia: Yeah.
+The Pasta Queen: Yeah.
 It’s wonderful.
 I have about an acre of land.
 It’s really beautiful, massive gardens.
 The kitchen is… I made it so that I could be a hostess and hold large amazing Italian parties.

 David: Yes.
 That’s very clear from the TikTok.